 How to Attach a Juba Tongue Port

-A rubber bit port (also called a juba tongue port) is a $2 piece of molded rubber that attaches to your pony's bit.
+A rubber bit port (also called a juba tongue port) is a $2 (to up to $10 now, depending on where you shop) piece of molded rubber that attaches to your pony's bit.
 Its purpose is to hold the pony's tongue down and prevent him getting his tongue over the bit.
 Below is step by step guide with photos illustrating how to attach it to a simple rubber bit (I use a straight mouth rubber snaffle in this tutorial).
+Feel free to start at the end to view a short video of me attaching a rubber bit port to bit gag.

 Before we start here is the overall idea of what we are going to do: